andrewproctor/Intro-to-Base-R/chapter2.md

 - Create a matrix of randomly sampled values from a normal distribution.
 There should be 3 rows and 3 columns.
+Call it norm_matrix.
-- You can generate a random sample of *n* values from the normal distribution is: <code>rnorm(n)<\code>.
+- You can generate a random sample of *n* values from the standard normal distribution is: <code>rnorm(n)<\code>.

 *** =hint